SimplyNarwall/Portfolio/content/projects/Bike the Bullet/index.md

 Players can collects power ups to give them stronger attacks.
 This one is an explosive attack, based off a friend of CDawgVA who has an obsession with fried chicken.<p><img src="powerup.gif" width="640" height = "360"></p>

-In phase 1 of the boss, the player fights against the boss' lackeys.
+In phase 1 of the boss, the player fights against the boss' top brass.
 Be wary of when you defeat them, as the boss can use their vacant motorcycles as deadly projectiles.
 <p>
   <img src="motorcycle.gif" width="640" height = "360">